 The differing climate and economic situations in Canada and Bangladesh, for example, will result in different search volume.
-Canada’s may be tailored towards outdoor activities, such as skiing equipment, while Bangladesh’s may favor more fundamental needs, such as food and clothing.
+Canada’s might focus on outdoor activities, such as skiing equipment, while Bangladesh’s may favor more fundamental needs, such as food and clothing.

 Even within a language, regional linguistic differences need to be considered.
 An e-commerce site tailored for ‘pants’ in the US, for example, would not do well in the UK unless its SEO was refocused onto ‘trousers’.

-A site’s metadata must also be considered.
+Also consider your site’s metadata.
 Each language version of an e-commerce site requires its own, carefully created, meta titles and meta descriptions.
 It takes an expert linguist with a deep understanding of the technology behind e-commerce to implement a strategy that simultaneously hits all these SEO buttons.

 Global Marketing Manager, Summa Linguae Technologies